Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ```
-Outline for the passed CMake build flags.
+The passed CMake build flags and their meaning.

 ```yml